yevgenykuz/service-discovery-demo-parent/java-apps/README.rst

     docker-compose -f docker-compose-java-kafka.yml logs
     # stop:
     docker-compose -f docker-compose-java-kafka.yml down
+    # to manually access Kafka server, use port 9003 in your consumer/producer

 Kubernetes on Docker Desktop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | An agent will be downloaded from the configured manager for each application before running.
 | Depending on your machine, full environment startup may take a couple of minutes.
-| To access Kafka server manually in Kafka flow, use port *9003*.
 | Do the following steps:
 |